-In this blog, we will go through exactly what security groups in Active Directory are, the difference between distribution groups and security groups, what security groups can be used for and exactly how to create security groups and best practices to use them.
+In this blog, we will go through exactly what security groups in Active Directory are, the difference between distribution groups and security groups, what security groups can be used for, how to create security groups and best practices to use them.

 What Are Active Directory Groups?